Democrats say Trump administration used misinformation to attack U.S. diplomat

 Bob Menendez, the top Democrat on the Senate Foreign Relations Committee, said the materials provided by Linick appeared “to contain long-debunked theories and false statements about the former U.S. ambassador to Ukraine and one of President Trump’s political opponents.”

-Reporting By Mark Hosenball, Jonathan Landay Patricia Zengerle and Lisa Lambert; Editing by Bill Berkrot, David Gregorio and Tom Brown
+Reporting By Jonathan Landay, Patricia Zengerle and Mark Hosenball; additional reporting by Lisa Lambert; Editing by Bill Berkrot, David Gregorio, Tom Brown and Cynthia Osterman